maikelvl/require-install/README.md

 // Just replace your require() with require_install(): var the_package = require_install('the-package');

+// Install a package by repository (just like npm install your-git/package) var git_package = require_install('your-git/node-package'); // Resolves to github.com/your-git/package

 // If it can't require it, it will install it and add it to your dependencies

-the_package.doSomething();
+// You can now use that package: the_package.doSomething();
 ```